Fall 2024

 Gymnast Brody Malone recovers from severe knee injury to earn Olympic spot: 'It's all God'

-The United States men’s gymnastics team is set for the Paris Olympics after the five-man lineup (and two replacement athletes) was selected at the conclusion of the Olympic trials in Minneapolis on Saturday.
+The United States men’s gymnastics team is set for the Paris Olympics after the five-man lineup (plus two replacement athletes) was selected at the conclusion of the U.S. Olympic Gymnastics Team Trials in Minneapolis on Saturday.

 >> Subscribe to Sports Spectrum Magazine for more stories where sports and faith connect <<